mitre-attack/attack-datasources-stix-beta/README.md

+> :warning: **This repository is no longer necessary as we have finalized the way that Data Sources are included in ATT&CK**

 # ATT&CK Data Sources STIX Beta

 This repository contains mock STIX data demonstrating the new data sources representation coming in ATT&CK v10.